Madhava-Hansen/AptQuirks/README.md

 # Structure

 ## Back end
-I developed the app using Ruby on Rails with postgreSQL to store the data.
-The back end structure is RESTful...
+I developed the apps backend using Ruby on Rails with postgreSQL to store the data.
+The back end structure is RESTful and uses Active Record to prefetch data in order to limit database queries when users make large data requests.
+I render JSON objects using JBuilder which I then pass to the front end.

 ## Front end

-The front end is handled using React/Redux to received data from Rails and render React Components...
+The front end is handled using React/Redux.
+As the user interacts with the app, React updates it's virtual DOM and then runs a diff on the actual DOM which allows only the parts of the DOM that have changed to be updated.
+This makes for very fast re-rendering and a smooth user experience.
+I use Redux to keep track of and update the state of the app.
+As the back end passes JSON objects to the front end, Redux accepts the new data and makes updates where necessary.

 ## Libraries